shreyaasanjay/shreyaasanjay.github.io/README.md

  4. maybe re-write experience bullet points so theyre more concise
  5. put the yellow glow around the manual
  6. add social media links (linkedin), add githubs for all projects and general github
+ 7. Make the sizing of tool bar bigger (for exp, projects, skills, contact)